 Not to be confused with “site speed”, page speed refers to how quickly a page loads once a visitor enters the site.
 Another way to describe a website’s role in the online presence of a brand is “page load time”.
 This is the amount of time that the content on one page of your site takes to fully load.

 There are several tools online to help you determine the page speed of your site and just how good or bad it is.
 These tools often also list just what the problems are to point you in the right direction.
 Applying their solutions can make things speed up.

-Page speed is so important in your online presence that Google has a very well developed and articulate system to track how long the process takes.
-There are measures based on these processes that signal to marketers and business owners the best possible way to capture the attention of possible customers, as well as how not to lose their attention.
+Page speed is so important in your online presence that Google has a very well-developed and articulate system to measure it.
+The measurements let marketers and business owners know the best possible way to manage your pages.
+When done right, these pages can capture the attention of possible customers and keep it.

-Being that a website is primarily created from a complex “web” of all kinds of files, compressing these files, where appropriate, can help with decreasing the size of the page of the site, thus increasing speed.
+A website is primarily created from a complex “web” of all kinds of files.
+Compressing these files, where appropriate, can help with decreasing the size of the page of the site, thus increasing speed.
 Look into a host of compression tools, such as Gzip, and ways you can use those tools to compress the right files that will help and not hinder your site.

-Taking these measures to increase the speed of your page will really help consumers get to your bottom line faster, understanding your product or service more quickly, and promoting the finish line of a sale or subscription that more efficiently.
+Taking these measures to increase the speed of your page will greatly help consumers get to your bottom line faster.
+Understanding your product or service and promoting the finish line of a sale or subscription can be done more efficiently.

 Minifying Stylesheets and More

 All of the code that makes up the website can be suffering a very similar fate as a disorganized and bloated system of files.
 Not only will simplifying the code help to increase loading efficiency, so will removing any unnecessary characters or improper formatting.

 Rid It Of Useless Redirects